 The most common problems identified on a home inspection checklist include:

-- Bad Gutters: Clogged gutters, basement dampness.
+- Bad gutters: Clogged gutters, or basement dampness.

-- The House Is in a Flood Zone: Use FEMA’s flood maps to determine if the home is at risk.
+- The house is in a flood zone: Use FEMA’s flood maps to determine if the home is at risk.

-- Major Foundation Issues: Hire a structural engineer to determine if those cracks are actually serious.
+- Major foundation issues: Hire a structural engineer to determine if those cracks are actually serious.

-- Aluminum Wiring: This type of wiring almost always needs to be replaced, a process that can cost thousands of dollars.
+- Aluminum wiring: This type of wiring almost always needs to be replaced, a process that can cost thousands of dollars.

-If any of these pop up during the course of your home inspection, be sure to consult with your real estate agent to see if the sellers can be convinced to pay for the repairs.
-For certain issues outside the home, such as flood zones, be prepared to pay for additional insurance coverage to mitigate your risk.
+If any of these issues pop up during the course of your home inspection, be sure to consult with your real estate agent to see if the sellers can be convinced to pay for the repairs.
+For certain issues outside the home, such as flood zone considerations, you should be prepared to pay for additional insurance coverage to mitigate your risk.